Belly fat is not just a problem because it can look bad.

 This is true even when the low-carb groups are allowed to eat as much as they want, while the low-fat groups are calorie restricted and hungry.

 Low-carb diets also lead to quick reductions in water weight, which gives people near instant results.
-A major difference on the scale is often seen within a few days.
+A difference on the scale is often seen within 1-2 days.

 What this means is that a particularly high proportion of the fat lost on a low-carb diet is the dangerous and disease promoting abdominal fat.

-Just avoiding the refined carbs (white breads, pastas, etc) should be sufficient, especially if you keep your protein high.
+Just avoiding the refined carbs (sugar, candy, white bread, etc) should be sufficient, especially if you keep your protein intake high.

 However, if you need to lose weight fast, then consider dropping your carbs down to 50 grams per day.
 This will put your body into ketosis, killing your appetite and making your body start burning primarily fats for fuel.

-Bottom Line: Studies have shown that low-carb diets are particularly effective at getting rid of the fat in the belly area, around the organs and in the liver.
+Summary Studies have shown that cutting carbs is particularly effective at getting rid of the fat in the belly area, around the organs and in the liver.

 Dietary fiber is mostly indigestible plant matter.